-The Hinayana sect in Panhalakaji Caves began carving caves in 3rd century AD, beginning with the Stupa in the current cave no 5.
+Panhalakaji Caves are situated in the Ratnagiri district of Maharashtra.
+Panhalakaji Caves comprises of 30 caves and thus makes a complex mirroring of the art and culture of that time.
+The Hinayana sect in Panhalakaji Caves began carving caves in 3rd century AD, beginning with the stupa in the current cave no 5.

-Panhalakaji Caves have inscriptions of both the Brahmi Script and Devanagari script.
-Brahmi Script is the modern name given to one of the oldest writing systems used in the Indian subcontinent and in Central Asia during the final centuries BC and the early centuries.
-Like its contemporary, Kharosthi, which was used in India at that time, what is now Afghanistan and Western Pakistan.
+Panhalakaji Caves have inscriptions of both Brahmi Script and Devanagari script.
+Brahmi Script is the modern name given to one of the oldest writing systems used in the Indian subcontinent and in Central Asia during the final centuries BC and the early centuries like its contemporary, Kharosthi which was used in India at that time, what is now Afghanistan and Western Pakistan.
 While on the contrary, Devanagari script is an abugida alphabet of India and Nepal.
 It is written from left to right, does not have distinct letter cases, and is recognisable by a horizontal line that runs along the top of full letters.